Bombaclath97/bombaclath97.github.io/_posts/2021-10-06-natas-over-the-wire.markdown

 ClVLIh4ASCsCBE8lAxMacFMZV2hdVVotEhhUJQNVAmhSEV4sFxFeaAw=
 ```

 If we apply the algorithm using the array encoded with json*encode (\_little of trial and error here, but my bad.
-It's a request, it must be a json!*) and our encrypted data decoded from base64 (_if you find an `=` character at the end of a string, you can be sure it is encoded in base64_), we can easily fetch the key:
+It's a request, it must be a json!*) and our encrypted data decoded from base64 (_if you find an `=` character at the end of a string, you can almost always be sure it is encoded in base64_), we can easily fetch the key:

 ```php
 <?